kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

 * Reference for protease assay protocol: :cite:p:`ihssen_fluorogenic_2021`.
 * There are several standard curve that need to be plotted before we carry out protease assay with the compounds that we wanted to test.

-    * **Protease activity curve** From protease activity assay, find out the Km value of protease activity curve, which dictates how much protease should be used for protease inhibition assay
+    * **Protease activity curve** From protease activity assay, find out the Km value of protease activity curve, which decides how much protease should be used for protease inhibition assay

-    * **Substrate optimisation curve** From substrate optimisation assay, find out the Km value of substrate optimisation curve, which dictates how much substrate should be used for protease inhibition assay.
+    * **Substrate optimisation curve** From substrate optimisation assay, find out the Km value of substrate optimisation curve, which decides how much substrate should be used for protease inhibition assay.

-**Requires**
+**Materials**

 * Stock Tris-HCl buffer (1M, pH 8.5)
 * MCA substrate stock solution (10 mM)